devchan64/devchan64.github.io/_posts/en/2025-03-09-iot-embedded-messaging-broker-sdk.md

 > `gpt-4-turbo` has translated this article into English.
 ---

+# Optimizing Messaging and Designing Broker-Based SDKs in IoT Embedded Environments

 ## **1. Messaging and Asynchronous Structures in IoT Environments**

 - **Data linkage issues between IoT and the cloud**